 Sun August 21 @ 8:00 pm

-Composer and pianist Courtney Bryan’s music is in conversation with various musical genres, including jazz and experimental music, as well as traditional gospel, spirituals, and hymns.
+New Orleans-born composer and pianist Courtney Bryan‘s music is in conversation with various musical genres, including jazz and experimental music, as well as traditional gospel, spirituals, and hymns.
 With degrees from Oberlin Conservatory (BM), Rutgers University (MM), and Columbia University (DMA) with advisor George Lewis, Bryan completed postdoctoral studies in the Department of African American Studies at Princeton University.

-Bryan is currently the Albert and Linda Mintz Professor of Music at Newcomb College in the School of Liberal Arts, Tulane University and a Creative Partner with the Louisiana Philharmonic Orchestra.
+Bryan is currently the Albert and Linda Mintz Professor of Music at Newcomb College in the School of Liberal Arts at Tulane University and a Creative Partner with the Louisiana Philharmonic Orchestra.
 She was also the 2018 music recipient of the Herb Alpert Award in the Arts, a 2019 Bard College Freehand Fellow, a 2019-20 recipient of the Samuel Barber Rome Prize in Music Composition, and a 2020 United States Artists Fellow.

 Shows at 8pm & 10pm.